Brendonovich/sceneify/website/docs/getting-started/installation.md

 ## Extra Packages

-Technically, [@simple-obs/core](/api/core) is all you need to use Simple OBS, but there are more packages that help to improve the experience:
+Technically, [@sceneify/core](/api/core) is all you need to use Sceneify, but there are more packages that help to improve the experience:

-- [@simple-obs/sources](/api/sources) : Types and implementations for all of OBS's default sources, including special implementations for [BrowserSource](/api/sources/class/BrowserSource)
+- [@sceneify/sources](/api/sources) : Types and implementations for all of OBS's default sources, including special implementations for [BrowserSource](/api/sources/class/BrowserSource)
-- [@simple-obs/filters](/api/filters): Types and implementations for all of OBS's default filters
+- [@sceneify/filters](/api/filters): Types and implementations for all of OBS's default filters

 These can be installed in the same way as before: